We share our key learnings from a recent visit to a vertical farm.

 Photo above shows the conventional washing process which is not required in a vertical farm.

-When a tray (approximately four metres by two metres in size) is ready for harvesting, which is around 28 days from the time of planting for rocket leaves, the robotic lifting equipment removes the tray from the rack and lowers it so that the leaves can be trimmed.
-The tray can then be put back on the rack to regrow up to about five times, or if the roots have become too established (and therefore the flavour is too strong), the tray is moved to a separate re-seeding room.
+When a tray (approximately four meters by two meters in size) is ready for harvesting, which is around 28 days from the time of planting for rocket leaves, the robotic lifting equipment removes the tray from the rack and lowers it so that the leaves can be trimmed.
+The tray can then be put back on the rack to regrow up to about five times, or if the roots have become too established (and therefore the flavor is too strong), the tray is moved to a separate re-seeding room.
 A robot empties the tray and then a hopper sorts the clay bedding granules from the roots, washes the equipment and re-seeds the tray.
-The new seeds sit on a water-soluble paper and are then sprayed with mist to initiate the growth process and to help the root formation to occur.
+The new seeds sit on a water-soluble paper and are then sprayed with mist to initiate the growth process and help the root formation to occur.
 After this, the seeds are watered and the soluble paper dissolves, leaving the roots to attach to the clay granules.

 Freshwater availability is becoming a major global issue.
-Agriculture accounts for roughly 70% of global freshwater withdrawals and is the primary source of nutrient runoff from farm fields.2,3 Groundwater contributes to 44% of irrigated food production worldwide and, globally, an estimated 14% to 17% of food produced with use of groundwater relies on unsustainable mining of groundwater resources.4 To put this into perspective, Lake Mead, a Colorado River reservoir, is roughly 143 feet (44 metres) below its normal capacity, a deficit that is about the height of the Statue of Liberty.5 The production of one kilogram of tomatoes in a field in southern Europe uses between 60 and 200 litres of water, whereas in a vertical farm, producing the same amount of tomatoes requires only two to four litres of water.6
+Agriculture accounts for roughly 70% of global freshwater withdrawals and is the primary source of nutrient runoff from farm fields.2,3 Groundwater contributes to 44% of irrigated food production worldwide and, globally, an estimated 14% to 17% of food produced with use of groundwater relies on unsustainable mining of groundwater resources.4 To put this into perspective, Lake Mead, a Colorado River reservoir, is roughly 143 feet below its normal capacity, a deficit that is about the height of the Statue of Liberty.5 The production of one kilogram of tomatoes in a field in southern Europe uses between 60 and 200 liters of water, whereas in a vertical farm, producing the same amount of tomatoes requires only two to four liters of water.6

 The amount of water used in conventional farming is not the only issue; the surface runoff of nutrients back into waterways has caused large-scale eutrophication (the nutrient over-enrichment of freshwater and coastal ecosystems).
 This is an issue that affects 97% of the Baltic Sea, owing to excessive past and present inputs of nitrogen and phosphorus.7